AditiBarnwal/Numpy/README.md

 <h2>List vs numpy array</h2>
 <p>Some important points about Python Lists:</p>

-~The list can be homogeneous or heterogeneous.
+<p>~The list can be homogeneous or heterogeneous.</p>
-~Element-wise operation is not possible on the list.
+<p>~Element-wise operation is not possible on the list.</p>
-~Python list is by default 1-dimensional.
+<p>~Python list is by default 1-dimensional.
 But we can create an N-Dimensional list.
-But then too it will be 1 D list storing another 1D list
+But then too it will be 1 D list storing another 1D list</p>
-~Elements of a list need not be contiguous in memory.
+<p>~Elements of a list need not be contiguous in memory.</p>

-Data Type
+<h3>Data Type</h3>

-Every ndarray has an associated data type (dtype) object.
+<p>Every ndarray has an associated data type (dtype) object.
 This data type object (dtype) informs us about the layout of the array.
-This means it gives us information about :
+This means it gives us information about :</p>

-Type of the data (integer, float, Python object etc.)
+<p>~ Type of the data (integer, float, Python object etc.)</p>
-Size of the data (number of bytes)
+<p>~ Size of the data (number of bytes)</p>
-Byte order of the data (little-endian or big-endian) If the data type is a sub-array, what is its shape and data type.
+<p>~ Byte order of the data (little-endian or big-endian)</p>
+<p>If the data type is a sub-array, what is its shape and data type.
 The values of a ndarray are stored in a buffer which can be thought of as a contiguous block of memory bytes.
 So how these bytes will be interpreted is given by the dtype object.
 Every Numpy array is a table of elements (usually numbers), all of the same type, indexed by a tuple of positive integers.
 Every ndarray has an associated data type (dtype) object.
 This data type object (dtype) provides information about the layout of the array.
 The vaues of an ndarray are stored in a buffer which can be thought of as a contiguous block of memory bytes which can be interpreted by the dtype object.
 Numpy provides a large set of numeric datatypes that can be used to construct arrays.
-At the time of Array creation, Numpy tries to guess a datatype, but functions that construct arrays usually also include an optional argument to explicitly specify the datatype.
+At the time of Array creation, Numpy tries to guess a datatype, but functions that construct arrays usually also include an optional argument to explicitly specify the datatype.</p>

 # Python Program to create a data type object
-import numpy as np
+<pre>import numpy as np

-# np.int16 is converted into a data type object.
+np.int16 is converted into a data type object. print(np.dtype(np.int16))
-print(np.dtype(np.int16))
 Run on IDE
-Output:

-int16
+Output:int16</pre>
-# Python Program to create a data type object
+<pre>#Python Program to create a data type object
-# containing a 32 bit big-endian integer
+#containing a 32 bit big-endian integer
 import numpy as np

 # i4 represents integer of size 4 byte